- Planning your Bachelor of Theology (PDF)

 Zoom is the web conferencing system used at the University of Otago.
 You will need a webcam and headset microphone to take part, and you will need to make sure that your computer system has the requirements, and is correctly set up to run Zoom.

 The specific URL for each videoconference meeting room can be found under 'Zoom Information' on that paper's Blackboard page.

 Please create a Zoom account using your University username.
 All Student accounts must only be prefixed by student\ e.g. student\blojo456.

-Teaching days take place early in the semester to encourage participation and a sense of community that will enhance the experience of the videoconferences and, where it forms part of the assessment, online discussion.
-If your course includes a teaching day, the venues and times for the teaching days will be listed in the Course Outline (see 'Course Documents' on Blackboard) as well as the Distance Learning page of our website.
-You need to attend only one teaching day as the content is the same in each centre.
+Teaching days take place early in the semester to encourage participation and a sense of community that will enhance the experience of the video conferences and, where it forms part of the assessment, online discussion.
+If your course includes a teaching day, the venue and time for the teaching day will be listed in the Course Outline (see 'Course Documents' on Blackboard) as well as the Distance Learning page of our website.

 Teaching days take place in Wellington.
 They will normally begin at 9:30am and conclude at 4:00pm, with a one hour lunch break.
 The venue will usually be based in central Wellington.